sheylaPozo/Newsweek/README.md

 ![DEMO](https://user-images.githubusercontent.com/54015740/79274670-87e84200-7e6a-11ea-8e72-a70a243ca3ba.png)

-The assignment was about building a clone of [Newsweek](https://www.newsweek.com/).
+The main purpose of the project was about building a clone of [Newsweek](https://www.newsweek.com/).
 This site possess a complex layout, which makes it great to get practice working with layouts and frameworks such as Bootstrap grid.
 I've really enjoyed building the site, and it has definitely given me a good grasp on how to build a layout using Bootstrap.

 -------